yiyezhilan/CLVSim/README.md

 Crewed lunar vehicle simulation (CLVSim) is a MBD-FEM-SPH co-simulation framework to simulate crewed lunar vehicle in off-road environment based on [Project Chrono](https://projectchrono.org/), including SPH soft terrain, FEM flexible wheel, vehicle suspension, motor, and driver.
 Each subsystem was modelled can benchmarked by some specific tests.

-A high-fidelity instance of CLVSim was modelled and validated based on [Apollo LRV](https://www.nasa.gov/history/alsj/lrvhand.html) and experimental data from [Apollo operation handbook](https://www.lpi.usra.edu/lunar/documents/NTRS/collection2/NASA_TM_X_66816.pdf) released by NASA.
+A high-fidelity instance of CLVSim was modelled and validated based on [Apollo Lunar Rover Vehicle (LRV)](https://www.nasa.gov/history/alsj/lrvhand.html) and experimental data from [Apollo operation handbook](https://www.lpi.usra.edu/lunar/documents/NTRS/collection2/NASA_TM_X_66816.pdf) released by NASA.
 LRV was modelled and textured in this project.

 ![image](https://github.com/user-attachments/assets/69a7c46b-9a7f-4277-b66c-80d06520630e)